IvanGricev/cliproject/README.md

 Robust Command Parsing: Modules use the Spectre.Console.Cli library to define and parse their own complex commands, arguments, and options.

-Data Persistence: Modules are responsible for their own data persistence (e.g., the Notes module saves its notes to a JSON file).
+Centralized Data Storage: A JsonDataService in CLI.Core provides easy-to-use methods (LoadData, SaveData) for all modules to persist their data in a central ModulesData folder.

-Shared DI Registrar: The CLI.Core project provides a shared SpectreTypeRegistrar to simplify module creation.
+Shared DI Registrar: CLI.Core provides a common SpectreTypeRegistrar to simplify setting up Dependency Injection for commands.

-Project Structure
+** Project Structure

 The solution is divided into several key projects:

-CLISolution.sln: The main Visual Studio Solution that contains all projects.
+CLISolution.sln
+├── 📁 CLI.Core/
+│   ├── ICommandModule.cs       (The "contract" for all modules)
+│   ├── SpectreTypeRegistrar.cs (Shared DI helper for Spectre)
+│   └── JsonDataService.cs      (Shared helper for JSON Load/Save)
+│
+├── 📁 CLI.Shell/
+│   ├── Program.cs              (The main REPL loop)
+│   └── ModuleLoader.cs         (Finds and loads module .dlls)
+│
+└── 📁 CLI.Module.Notes/
+    ├── NotesModule.cs          (Example module implementation)
+    └── Commands/               (Subfolder for Spectre command classes)

-CLI.Core/: A Class Library.
-This is the most important project.
-It contains:
+CLI.Core: A Class Library.
+This is the shared core.
+Both the Shell and all Modules reference this project.

-ICommandModule.cs: The "contract" interface that all modules must implement.

-SpectreTypeRegistrar.cs: The shared Dependency Injection registrar for Spectre.Console.Cli.

-CLI.Shell/: The main Console App.
-This is the executable.
-It contains:
+CLI.Shell: The main Console App.
+This is the executable REPL and module host.

-The REPL (Program.cs).

-The ModuleLoader.cs (which uses Reflection).

-The main "shell" commands (help, modules, enter_module, exit).

-CLI.Module.Notes/: A Class Library.
-This is an example of a module that implements ICommandModule.
-It shows how to use Spectre.Console.Cli for internal commands and how to manage persistent data.
+CLI.Module.Notes: A Class Library.
+This is an example module that demonstrates data persistence and command parsing.

-Getting Started (Setup & Run)
+** Getting Started

 Follow these steps to build and run the application.